0x1iii1ii/Quadcopter-Project-2021-ITC/README.md

-# qc_pro_2020
+# MPU6050 port to STM32

-This is the quadcopter project using custom MCU STM32 for flight controller.
+just a simple MPU6050 library for STM32